poooi/poi/docs/plugin.md

 A plugin should follow npm related specifications, a [`package.json`](https://docs.npmjs.com/files/package.json) under plugin root directory is necessary.
 The entry file is specified in `main` field, and, if not provided, will be `index.js`, `index.coffee`, `index.cjsx`, or `index.es`.

-plugin will interact with poi using:
+Plugin will interact with poi using:
 + information provided in `package.json`
 + code executed when importing (using `import` or `require` syntax) the module
 + imported variables